 In general, it is best not to respond at all to public comment.
-However, the chair may provide brief factual information, if appropriate.
+However, the chair of the meeting may provide brief factual information, if appropriate.
 This must not degenerate into lecturing or criticism.

 How Can You Appear Interested and Concerned if You Can’t Answer?

-It isn’t easy, but the chair and the members of the public body convey interest and concern by their body language.
+It isn’t easy, but the chair and the members of the governing body convey interest and concern through their body language.
 Ideally, they should listen to each person speaking as if there were no one else in the room.

 Structuring the Public Comment Period

 You can also take structural steps to let the public know how much you care.
 We recommend:

 - Announcing the policy at the beginning of each meeting, so people know they won’t be getting answers to their questions or concerns during the public comment period.

 - Providing a handout on the policy, including an invitation to submit comments in writing and other ways to make your views known.